code-with-amitk/Code-examples/System-Design/Concepts/Automation/Jenkins/README.md

 ## Jenkins
 Open source automation server which helps to build, test, and deploy the software.

+### Terms
+#### Agent
+A machine, or container, which connects to a Jenkins controller and executes tasks when directed by the controller

 ## Installation
 #### 1. Ubuntu